How is ElderNet funded?

 ElderNet has 3 sources of support:

-- * Grants from Lower Merion Township, Narberth Borough, and Montgomery County, which are targeted to low income elderly individuals, provide a safety net for direct service.
+- Grants specifically targeting low-income elderly individuals from Lower Merion Township, Narberth Borough, and Montgomery County provide a safety net for direct service.

-- * Foundation grants partially cover operating support, special programs and salaries.
+- Foundation grants partially cover ElderNet's operating support, special programs and salaries.

 How has ElderNet planned for the future?

-Over the 39 years of ElderNet's life, we have looked to the sources listed above, along with the tireless efforts of hundreds of volunteers and a small dedicated staff to serve our neighbors.
-With careful oversight of committee advisors and board directors, we have begun an endowment fund.
-The goal of the endowment fund is to plan for a day when grant and governmental funding may not be available, so that the organization can continue operation of service for about one year.
-Your gift toward the endowment, or other planned gift, permits ElderNet to look to the future in this time when the elderly population in our community continues to increase significantly.
+Since ElderNet's inception in 1976, we have looked to the sources listed above, and to the tireless efforts of hundreds of volunteers and a small dedicated staff to serve our neighbors.
+With careful oversight provided by committee advisors and board directors, we have created an operating reserve fund in the event that grant and governmental funding sources become unavailable, so that ElderNet can continue offering services for about one year.
+Your gift toward the reserve fund, or other planned gift, permits ElderNet to look to the future at a time when the elderly population in our community choosing to "age in place" continues to increase significantly.

 WAYS THAT YOU CAN GIVE

 ElderNet, like most non-profit organizations, depends on charitable giving to continue its mission.
-Residents of Lower Merion and Narberth have shown a great desire to share in their good fortune and to help those in need.
+Residents of Lower Merion and Narberth have shown a great desire to share their good fortune and to help their neighbors in need.
 Each gift is very important to ElderNet.
 We thank our donors and volunteers as they continue to make it possible for ElderNet to fulfill its mission.

-- Gifts of Money: Most of our donors make a contribution through the website or by mail as a part of our annual appeal.
+- Gifts of money: Most of our donors make a contribution through the website or by mail in response to our annual appeal.
 This provides immediate help to ElderNet and provides the giver with a charitable gift tax deduction in the year of the gift.
 Some cash gifts are restricted and designated for the ESSLM emergency fund (Operation Holiday) or other projects.

 - Bequests: One of the most meaningful ways to support ElderNet is through your will.
 You may specify a particular asset, a percentage of your estate or the residual of your estate after other payments.
 Your attorney or tax adviser can provide details for your situation and help you decide on the best course of action.